HE-Arc/museodio/README.md

 php artisan migrate
 ```

+Normally, you should be able to see your project at http://yourURL/public/

 ## Small notes
 To publish a package from Composer in order to access it via a public link, add this code to app/Providers/AppServiceProvider in the boot() function